22nd June : 10:00 am – 2:30 pm

 | 10:30 | Introduction from Andrew Pritchard, TCPA Chair |

-| 10:40-11:40 | Session 1: This first session will set the scene and give an overview of the progress universal strategic plan coverage by 2029.
+| 10:40-11:40 Kevin Reid, Head of Strategic Planning, MHCLG Richard Wood, Director, Richard Wood Associates Chair: Rebecca Warren, Strategic Development Consultant, Pinsent Masons | Session 1: This first session will set the scene and give an overview of the progress of universal strategic plan coverage by 2029.
 We will hear from MHCLG to clarify the legal duties under the Planning & Infrastructure Act 2025 and what this mean for SDSs as vehicles for inclusive, sustainable growth.
-We will then hear what early work authorities can do to improve their readiness.. |
+We will then hear what early work authorities can do to improve their readiness. |

-| 11:45 – 12:45 | Session 2: This session brings together senior policy and public health leaders to explore how different places are translating inclusive and sustainable growth principles into spatial priorities – using SDSs to integrate economic, social, environmental, climate and health evidence into a strategic vision for their areas.
-What do they think SDSs should hone in and what should be left to local plans?
-And what can they do to be ready to press go on the process. |
+| 11:45 – 12:45 Ben Martin, Director of Regeneration and Growth, Watford Borough Council Chair: Shaun Andrews, Director of UK Planning, Prior & Partners Further speakers to be announced | Session 2: This session brings together senior policy and public health leaders to explore how different places are translating inclusive and sustainable growth principles into spatial priorities – using SDSs to integrate economic, social, environmental, climate and health evidence into a strategic vision for their areas.
+This session will explore what SDSs should focus on and what is better left to local plans.
+It will also look at what can done to start the process. |

 | 12:45-1:30 | Lunch |

-| 1:30 – 2:15 | Session 3: Many voices, including the New Towns Taskforce have argued that planning for housing including large scale new communities would be easier if we had larger than local planning.
+| 1:30 – 2:15 Louise Sloane, Assistant Director of Planning, Newcastle City Council Graham Thomas, Head of Planning and Sustainable Development, Essex County Council Leo Pollak, Head of Policy, West Midlands Combined Authority Chair: Katy Lock, TCPA | Session 3: Many voices, including the New Towns Taskforce have argued that planning for housing including large scale new communities would be easier if we had larger than local planning.
 What opportunities do strategic plans present against the future devolution of housing and funding powers, and how do we make sure that new communities and wider housing strategies deliver inclusive growth?
-This panel discussion will consider large-scale urban extensions and new settlements and what specific approaches are needed to support the delivery of very large super strategic sites. |
+This session will hear from authorities delivering large scale, super strategic sites and also wider approaches to delivering housing growth through regeneration. |

 | 2:15-2:30pm | Closing remarks |